 \section{Introduction}

 We consider the problem of estimating the precision matrix (\textit{i.e.,} inverse covariance matrix) in a multivariate Gaussian distribution, where all the off-diagonal elements of the precision matrix are nonpositive.
 The resulting precision matrix is a symmetric \textit{M-matrix}.
-Such property is also known as multivariate totally positive of order two ($\mathrm{MTP}_2$) \cite{fallat2017total,lauritzen2019maximum}.
+Such property is also known as multivariate totally positive of order two ($\mathrm{MTP}_2$) \cite{fallat2017total}.
 For ease of presentation, we call the nonpositivity constraints on the off-diagonal elements of the precision matrix as $\mathrm{MTP}_2$ constraints.
-This model arises in a variety of applications such as taxonomic reasoning \cite{slawski2015estimation}, financial markets \cite{Agrawal20}, factor analysis in psychometrics \cite{lauritzen2019maximum}, and graph signal processing \cite{egilmez2017graph}.
+This model arises in a variety of applications such as taxonomic reasoning \cite{slawski2015estimation}, graph signal processing \cite{egilmez2017graph}, factor analysis in psychometrics \cite{lauritzen2019maximum}, and financial markets \cite{Agrawal20}.

-Estimating precision matrices under $\mathrm{MTP}_2$ constraints has become an active research topic.
-Recent results provided in \cite{lauritzen2019maximum,lauritzen2021total,slawski2015estimation} show that $\mathrm{MTP}_2$ constraints lead to a drastic reduction on the number of observations required for the maximum likelihood estimator (MLE) to exist in the Gaussian distribution and Ising model.
-Such advantages of $\mathrm{MTP}_2$ constraints are critical in high-dimensional regimes, where the number of observations is usually limited compared to the problem dimension.
-In recent years, there is growing interest in estimating precision matrices under $\mathrm{MTP}_2$ constraints in graph signal processing \cite{egilmez2017graph, pavez2018learning, pavez2016generalized}.
-A precision matrix satisfying $\mathrm{MTP}_2$ constraints can be viewed as a generalized graph Laplacian, of which the eigenvalues and eigenvectors can be interpreted as spectral frequencies and Fourier bases, thus it can be used in computing graph Fourier transform \cite{shuman2013emerging}.
-The $\mathrm{MTP}_2$ property was also studied in portfolio allocation \cite{Agrawal20} and structure recovery \cite{NEURIPS2020_7cc980b0,wang2020learning}.
+Estimating precision matrices under $\mathrm{MTP}_2$ constraints is an active research topic.
+Recent results in \cite{lauritzen2019maximum,slawski2015estimation,lauritzen2021total} show that $\mathrm{MTP}_2$ constraints lead to a drastic reduction on the number of observations required for the maximum likelihood estimator (MLE) to exist in Gaussian distributions and Ising models.
+This advantage is crucial in high-dimensional regimes with limited observations.
+Growing interest in estimating precision matrices under $\mathrm{MTP}_2$ constraints is seen in graph signal processing \cite{pavez2018learning, pavez2016generalized, deng2020fast}.
+A precision matrix fulfilling $\mathrm{MTP}_2$ constraints can be regarded as a generalized graph Laplacian, where eigenvalues and eigenvectors are interpreted as spectral frequencies and Fourier bases, facilitating the computation of graph Fourier transform \cite{shuman2013emerging}.
+The $\mathrm{MTP}_2$ property has also been studied in portfolio allocation \cite{Agrawal20} and structure recovery \cite{NEURIPS2020_7cc980b0,wang2020learning}.